10 Visa SQL Interview Questions (Updated 2025)

 Four JOIN types can be found in SQL.
 For an example of each one, suppose you had a table of Visa orders and Visa customers.

-2. LEFT JOIN: A retrieves all rows from the left table (in this case, the Orders table) and any matching rows from the right table (the Customers table).
+2. LEFT JOIN: A LEFT JOIN retrieves all rows from the left table (in this case, the Orders table) and any matching rows from the right table (the Customers table).
 If there is no match in the right table, NULL values will be returned for the right table's columns.

-3. RIGHT JOIN: A combines all rows from the right table (in this case, the Customers table) and any matching rows from the left table (the Orders table).
+3. RIGHT JOIN: A RIGHT JOIN combines all rows from the right table (in this case, the Customers table) and any matching rows from the left table (the Orders table).
 If there is no match in the left table, NULL values will be displayed for the left table's columns.

 SQL Question 6: Design Visa's Transaction Database